YannickDot/promiser-java/README.md

 })
 ```

-The `reject` callback always resolves an error of type Object.
+The `reject` callback always handle an error of type Object.

 ### Example